We should implement a charging tax to help EV drivers fund our roads

 At the moment, this doesn’t present a crisis because electric vehicles represent only a small proportion of the U.S. fleet.

-Slightly more than 1 million plug-in vehicles have been sold since 2012 when the first mass market models hit the roads.
+Slightly more than 1 million plug-in vehicles have been sold since 2012 when the first mass-market models hit the roads.
 While impressive, that figure is just a fraction of the over 250 million vehicles currently registered and legally drivable on U.S. highways.

 But sales of electric cars are growing rapidly as how far they can travel before recharging climbs and prices fall.
-Dealers sold a record 360,000 electric vehicles last year, up 80 percent from 2017.
+Dealers sold a record 360,000 electric vehicles last year, up 80% from 2017.

 If sales continue at this breakneck pace, electric cars will become mainstream in no time.
 In addition, governments in Europe and China are actively steering consumers away from fossil fuels and toward their electric counterparts.